LSX-UniWue/auswahl/doc/benchmarking.rst

 Zucknick Score
 ^^^^^^^^^^^^^^

-The Zucknick score aims to account for the high collinearity in spectral data, by incorporating a corrletion adjustment mechanism into the stability evaluation.
+The Zucknick score aims to account for the high collinearity in spectral data, by incorporating a correlation adjustment mechanism into the stability evaluation.
 To that end the Zucknick-Score consideres the Intersection-over-Union adjusted with a correlation contribution :math:`C`.
 The metric considers two sets of selections of features :math:`S_1` and :math:`S_2` of size :math:`n`:

 .. math:: \mathcal{S(\delta)}_{zucknick} = \frac{S_1 \cap S_2 + C(S_1, S_2, \delta)}{S_1 \cup S_2}